ermongroup/cs228-notes/inference/sampling/index.md

 At each step of the Markov chain, we choose a new point $$x'$$ according to $$Q$$.
 Then, we either accept this proposed change (with probability $$\alpha$$), or with probability $$1-\alpha$$ we remain at our current state.

-Notice that the acceptance probability encourages us to move towards more likely points in the distribution (imagine for example that $$Q$$ is uniform); when $$Q$$ suggests that we move is a low-probability region, we follow that move only a certain fraction of the time.
+Notice that the acceptance probability encourages us to move towards more likely points in the distribution (imagine for example that $$Q$$ is uniform); when $$Q$$ suggests that we move into a low-probability region, we follow that move only a certain fraction of the time.

 In practice, the distribution $$Q$$ is taken to be something simple, like a Gaussian centered at $$x$$ if we are dealing with continuous variables.